joshua-georg3/simple-calculator/README.md

-ze calculator
+Basic calculator
-made with tkinter and vs code
+Built using Python and Tkinter on VS Code